Can we make our cities work? Implementing the New Urban Agenda and the Sustainable Development Goals in Europe

 Paulius Kulikauskas, Chief, Office for Europe and European Institutions, United Nations Settlements Programme (UN-Habitat)

-"One of the interesting debates that started after adoption of the New Urban Agenda was the sudden realisation that not everything is about the Sustainable Development Goal No. 11 but about the urban dimension of the Sustainable Development Agenda."
+"One of the interesting debates that started after the adoption of the New Urban Agenda was the sudden realisation that not everything is about the Sustainable Development Goal No. 11 but about the urban dimension of the Sustainable Development Agenda."
 The New Urban Agenda is one of the mechanisms to implement the 2030 Agenda, its urban dimension and to attains Sustainable Development Goals.
-Mr Kalkauskas noted that the Urban Agenda for the EU is surely aligned to the New Urban Agenda on many formal levels, mentioning the European Commission commitment towards implementing New Urban Agenda in the EU.
-But he also stressed the importance of finding the way guiding the implementation in much simpler framework.
+Mr Kalkauskas noted that the Urban Agenda for the EU is surely aligned to the New Urban Agenda on many formal levels, mentioning the European Commission commitment towards implementing the New Urban Agenda in the EU.
+But he also stressed the importance of finding the way guiding the implementation in a much simpler framework.

 Daniël Termont, Mayor of Ghent

-City of Ghent, as a very proactive city, represents an firm example on how a city can contribute not only to the 11th but all Sustainable Development Goals.
+The city of Ghent, as a very proactive city, represents a firm example on how a city can contribute not only to the 11th but all Sustainable Development Goals.
 The successful strategy lays firstly in informing, incentivising, and mobilising the people (fostering the competition with other cities), secondly in setting up the concrete projects with the relevant stakeholders (Ghent Mobility Plan), and thirdly in anchoring the SDGs within the city policy structure (a Road map towards the new local government).
 As a EUROCITIES representative, Mr Termont announced a Festival of Democracy coming up in May 2018 to be organised in more than 60 cities in Europe on the theme Future of Europe.
 The time has come when not only the voice of Member States is to be heard on the European or UN level, but of cities as well.
-The cities and mayors must be stronger involved in the urban policy.
+The cities and mayors must be stronger involved in urban policy.
 That is why the Pact of Amsterdam with the Urban Agenda for the EU is a very important step for the EU policy-making.